-The Transformation of Personal Legacy: 'Joie de Vivre’
+The Transformation of Personal Legacy: Joie de Vivre

-The roots of "Joie de Vivre" trace back to a poignant tribute to artist Jeannine Chanin Penn's mother, who passed away in 1989.
-Initially centered on preserving her mother's memory and legacy, the collection has undergone a remarkable evolution.
-Inspired by an unforgettable experience during an artist residency at Chateau Orquevaux in France, where she stumbled upon 1950s French fashion ephemera in the countryside, Jeannine's artistic vision underwent a transformation.
-She found herself profoundly moved by the timeless elegance and spirit of the women depicted in those vintage magazines, recognizing echoes of her mother and countless other women who have touched her life.
+During an artist residency at Château Orquevaux in France, Jeannine stumbled upon 1950s French fashion ephemera in the countryside, sparking a profound shift in her artistic vision.
+She found herself captivated by the timeless elegance and spirit of the women in those vintage magazines, recognizing echoes of her mother, as well as the countless women who have influenced her life.

-From this revelation, "Joie de Vivre" blossomed into a celebration of the universal beauty and vitality inherent in all women.
-It is a heartfelt tribute to their inner and outer radiance, their zest for life, and their unyielding determination to embrace every moment with passion and grace.
-Through her art, Jeannine honors the essence of womanhood, weaving together threads of nostalgia, admiration, and empowerment to create a vibrant tapestry of feminine strength and resilience.
+From this revelation, Joie de Vivre blossomed into a celebration of the universal beauty, vitality, and strength of all women.
+It serves as a tribute to their inner and outer radiance, their zest for life, and their unyielding determination to embrace every moment with passion and grace.
+Through her art, Jeannine honors the essence of womanhood, blending nostalgia, admiration, and empowerment to weave a vibrant tapestry of feminine strength and resilience.

 If you ask me what I came into this life to do, I will tell you: I came to live out loud.”